 Official languages in the provinces and territories

 The Official Languages Act does not apply to provincial or municipal governments or to private businesses.
-However, provinces and territories have adopted their own policies and legislation to protect languages.
+However, some provinces and territories have adopted their own policies and legislation to protect languages.
 To learn more about a specific provincial or territorial language policy, please contact the office responsible for official languages or the organization responsible for the official language minority community in that province or territory.

 - Francophone Affairs Program of British Columbia